daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 - Commands and queries for remote control.
 (Planned)
 - Synchronous trigger for frame swap.
 (Removed in favor of framerate and concern for reliability.)
 - Concurrent libraries for frame, mutex, queue, threads (RTOS), atomic, etc. (Removed in favor of simplicity.)
+- Shift register based vector or ring buffer.
+(Removed in favor of wasting CPU.)